 Open, landscaped or yard-like environment

-Trees in your landscape or near your house may be considered ‘high value’ trees for several reasons.
-For example, the trees may be growing very near your home or driveway and it is important that they do not decline in health and become a hazard.
-Perhaps the trees act as a hedge or important privacy barrier or perhaps they are very large and would be extremely costly to remove were they to decline, etc. These type of ‘high value’ trees’ may warrant special care, attention or resources.
-In order to minimize risk and ensure the highest degree of treatment efficacy it may be worthwhile to have a professional arborist assess and treat these trees.
+- Hemlocks in your managed landscape or near your house may be considered ‘high value’ trees that warrant special care, attention or resources.
+For example, the trees may be growing very near your home or driveway; and it is important that they do not decline in health and become a hazard.
+Perhaps the trees act as a hedge or important privacy barrier, have aesthetic or sentimental value, or are very large and would be extremely costly to remove were they to decline, etc. In order to minimize risk and ensure the highest degree of care and consideration, it may be worthwhile to have a professional arborist assess and treat these trees.

-First, assess your trees if possible (see Hemlock Health Assessment Guide).
-There are a few reasons why open grown trees may be slightly healthier than trees growing in the shade of the forest (less adelgid pressure, more water and nutrients, innate resistance in exotic landscape varieties, etc.).
+- Open grown trees may be slightly healthier than trees growing in the shade of the forest (less adelgid pressure, more water and nutrients, innate resistance in exotic landscape varieties, etc.).
 In order to avoid performing unnecessary treatments, one may choose to confirm the presence of HWA before pursuing treatment (see Hemlock Health Assessment Guide).

-The following organizations can all provide assistance with pest ID and hemlock health assessment:
+The following organizations can provide assistance with pest ID and hemlock health assessment:

 the Hemlock Restoration Initiative: firstname.lastname@example.org